marcc-hpc/tutorials/index.md

 keywords: tutorials listing
 sidebar: shortcourse_sidebar
 permalink: index.html
 summary: This documentation covers the tutorial series at the Maryland Advanced Research Computing Center (MARCC).
-They are self-guided but may also serve as a guide for an in-person introduction to this shared computational resource.
+The documentation can be either self-guided or serve as a reference for an in-person tutorial.
 toc: false
 ---